CokieLee/DouekLabPathSeq/README.md

 11. kaiju

+     Purpose:
+     1. To identify genes using prodigal.
+     2. To taxonomically classify contigs based on matches of identified genes to a protein sequence database.

      Dependencies:
      1. Fastx-toolkit v0.0.14
      2. prodigal v2.6.3
      3. kaiju v1.9.0

      Output:
+     1. files in "[outputpath]/[sample_name]/RNA_kaiju_output/".
+This directory contains a .tab file showing for each input contig, whether it was unclassified or classified ("C" or "U" in the first column), and what it was classified as.
+It also contains a sorted (formatted) .fa file of the nucleotide sequences of all contigs classified as non-host, and a sorted (formatted) .faa file of the protein sequences of the same non-host contigs.
+These three files form the input into the next rule.

 13. BuildSalmon

+     Purpose:
+     1. To build a salmon index for each taxonomic level, and facilitate the following salmon quantification step.

      Dependencies:
      1. openjdk (java) v 17.0.11
      2. salmon v1.10.2

      Output:
+     1. files in "[outputpath]/[sample name]/RNA_salmon_quant/salmon/".
+This directory contains a [tax level]_sequences.fa file and a [tax level]_table.csv file for each taxonomic level.
+The [tax level]_table.csv files contain tables showing the contig ID of the contig classified in one column, and the taxonomic assignment in the second column.
+These .csv taxonomic classification summaries are used as an input two steps later, in the "mergeTaxAndQuant" rule.
+     2. This directory also contains a "[tax leve]_salmon/" subdirectory for each taxonomic level.
+These subdirectories contain indexing information used in the next step "salmon".

 15. SalmonQuant

+     Purpose:
+     1. To quantify the taxonomic classifications given by kaiju (i.e. to assign counts, either tpm or pseudocounts, to each microbe found in the sample).

      Dependencies:
      1. salmon v1.10.2

      Output:
+     1. Files in "[outputpath]/[sample name]/RNA_salmon_quant/[tax level]_quant_[sample name]/".
+One such directory exists for each taxonomic level.
+Each directory directory contains a .sf file for each taxonomic level, containing the quantifications of the classifications for entries of the original input files.
+This file contains a quantification summary.
+The first column shows the contig ID of the contig quantified.
+Subsequent columns show contig length, effective length, counts in TPM, and the number of reads corresponding to this contig.
+This .sf file is used in the following step, "mergeTaxAndQuant".

 17. MergeTaxAndQuant

+     Purpose:
+     1. To combine and format information about both taxnonmic classification of inputs, and quantification of those taxonomic classifications.

      Dependencies:
      1. openjdk (java) v17.0.11

      Output:
+     1. files in "[outputpath]/[sample name]/RNA_merge_TaxAndQuant/".
+Directory contains two file types for each taxonomic level (species, genus, class, family, phylum, order, kingdom).
+Both the types of files have a first column showing the taxonomic classification found fitting the given taxonomic level (i.e. in the species files, the species name is listed if PathSeq believes it found an instance of a given species. in the kingdom files, the kingdom name is listed if PathSeq believes it found an instance of a given kingdom).
+The "tpm" type files have a second column showing the tpm (transcripts per million, i.e. normalized count) count that Pathseq believes corresponds to the taxonomic classification specified in the first column.
+The "pseudocounts" type files have a second column showing the pseudocount (raw count plus a small, non-zero value to "smooth" data) corresponding to the taxonomic classification in the first column.

 ## What the cluster profile means
+More information on snakemake 7 cluster execution and profiles: https://snakemake.readthedocs.io/en/v7.22.0/executing/cluster.html \
+We provide a working profile configuration file in "skyline_profile/config.yaml" (specific to our HPC). \